angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

         print(f"Accuracy of this Batch {i+1} : {accuracy}")
 ```

 `labels = ['cat','fish']` defines a list of class labels.
 In this case, there are two classes: 'cat' and 'fish'. `correct = 0` and `total = 0` initialize the variables `correct` and `total` to 0.
-These variables will be used to keep track of the number of correct predictions and the total number of examples, respectively. `with torch.no_grad():` command starts a `with` block that ==disables gradient computation==.
-Since we are ==only evaluating== the model and ==not updating== its parameters, we do not need to compute gradients.
+These variables will be used to keep track of the number of correct predictions and the total number of examples, respectively. `with torch.no_grad():` command starts a `with` block that *disables gradient computation*.
+Since we are *only evaluating* the model and *not updating* its parameters, we do not need to compute gradients.

 `for batch in test_data_loader:`: starts a for loop that will iterate over each batch of data provided by the `test_data_loader`. `inputs, targets = batch` unpacks the current batch of data into inputs and targets.
 The lines `inputs = inputs.to(device)` and `targets = targets.to(device)` move the inputs and targets to the specified device.

 We compute the model's predictions for the current batch of inputs using `predictions = simplenet(inputs)`.
 We start a nested for loop to iterate over each example in the current batch i.e. `for i, prediction in enumerate(predictions):`.

 `prediction = prediction.argmax()` computes the index of the maximum value in the prediction vector for the current example.
 This index corresponds to the predicted class for this example.
-We check if the predicted class for this example is equal to its true class, If the predicted class is equal to the true class, then we increment the variable `correct` by 1 to count this as a correct prediction `if prediction == targets[i]: correct += 1`.
+We check if the predicted class for this example is equal to its true class, If the predicted class is equal to the true class, then we increment the variable `correct` by 1 to count this as a correct prediction `if prediction * targets[i]: correct += 1`.

 `total += 1` increments the variable `total` by 1 to count this example.
 After all examples in all batches have been processed, `accuracy = correct / total` computes the overall accuracy by dividing the number of correct predictions by the total number of examples.
 The last line prints out some statistics for each batch, including its accuracy.